jmlevesque333/bikeInventory/README.md

   - Filter listings

 How to use:
+before starting, make sure IIS is enabled on the computer.
+If not, follow the instructions here: https://stackoverflow.com/questions/30901434/iis-manager-in-windows-10
 1. Download Zip of the repository
 2. Extract
 3. Install Visual Studio 2017 with the C# .Net Frameworks included
-3. Run the BikeInventory1.sln with Visual Studio
+4. Run the BikeInventory1.sln with Visual Studio
-4. Make sure these packages are installed with NuGet Package Manager (Project -> NuGet Package Manager)
+5. Make sure these packages are installed with NuGet Package Manager (Project -> Manage NuGet Packages)
    - Microsoft.AspNetCore.All
    - Microsoft.EntityFrameworkCore.Tools
    - Microsoft.NETCore.App
    - Microsoft.VisualStudio.Web.CodeGenerating.Design
-5. Open package manager console (Tools -> NuGet Package Manager -> Package Manager Console)
+6. Open package manager console (Tools -> NuGet Package Manager -> Package Manager Console)
-6. Run the command Install-Package Microsoft.EntityFrameworkCore.Tools
+7. Run the command Install-Package Microsoft.EntityFrameworkCore.Tools
-7. Run the command add-migration Initial
+8. Run the command add-migration Initial
-8. Run the command Update-Database
+9. Run the command Update-Database
-9. Run the Program (CTRL + F5)
+10. Run the Program (CTRL + F5)